HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/README.md

   * Registration TODO
   * Abstracts for talks and posters TODO
   * Notification of talk or poster acceptance TODO
-  * Satellite workshop on AlphaSimR & FieldSimR
+  * Satellite workshop on AlphaSimR & FieldSimR 15-16th September
-  * The conference 17th - 19th September
+  * The EUCARPIA conference 17th - 19th September
   * TODO: Any other dates?

 **Invited speakers**